brittanyrw/emojibops/README.md

 ### Music Video

-Add a link to the official music video.
+Add a link to the official music video if there is one.
 If there is no music video, then add a link to a performance of the song (such as on an awards show, talk show, etc).
+If you are not able to find a music video or performance, just try to use your best judgement when selecting a video for the song.
 If there are no videos, leave this item blank like so: ```musicVideo: ""```

 The link must have https or http included.